-Chris is also an active judge in the Australian wine show circuit and runs the Hunter Valley Young Winemakers Group.
-In 2012, he was named “Rising Star of the Year” at the Hunter Valley Wine Industry Awards.
-Chris was also recently accepted into the fifth intake of the Wine Industry Future Leaders Program which focuses on developing the next generation of Australian wine industry leaders.
+Chris is also an active judge in the Australian wine show circuit and has also recently completed the Winemakers Federation of Australia “Future Leaders” Program which focuses on developing the next generation of Australian wine industry leaders.

-Now 29, Chris will continue to ensure that the family winemaking legend continues for one of the world’s great wine families.
+Now 36, Chris will continue to ensure that the family winemaking legend continues for one of the world’s great wine families.